My knee hurts. I don’t know what awkward dance move I made to stress the darn thing, but the bottom line is – it hurts.

 Ann McGowan is a stellar example of one who thinks optimistically about her aches and pains.
 A National Senior Games champion, who at 93 won a silver medal for the long jump and a bronze medal for shot put and discus, Ann persevered despite her back surgery and a recent mastectomy.

-She sees no reason to stop doing what she has enjoyed for over 40 years.
+She saw no reason to stop doing what she enjoyed for over 40 years.
 Had Ann thought that back surgery or a mastectomy were permanent obstacles or that they spelled the end of the sports road for her, she would never have gone on to win these – and many other – medals.

 But most importantly, she would have needlessly deprived herself of her passion.